KristopherKubicki/smartapp-circadian-daylight/README.md

 ![daylight_sun](http://c1.staticflickr.com/5/4102/4771158108_f89118bf28_b.jpg) (c) Bill Bradford - https://www.flickr.com/photos/mrbill/
 A timelapse view of daylight color temperature changes over the course of a day

 The SmartApp is completely dependent on "things happening" in your environment: specifically, motion or switches.
 I originally intended for this app to run on a schedule, but SmartThings tends to not publish applications that have an internal scheduler call.
-If you want to hack a scheduler into this app, just add "schedule(0 0/5 * * * ?, sunHandler)" into the initialize() routine

  Here's some further reading:
  * http://www.cambridgeincolour.com/tutorials/sunrise-sunset-calculator.htm